 "Sudden cardiac death in the sports arena is rare but devastating," the authors conclude.
 "Preventative strategies such as large-scale PPS of competitive athletes and increasing availability of automated external defibrillators are challenges requiring significant infrastructure and expertise but should be considered achievable aims rather than impossible goals"

 Further, the authors note that victims of SCD are often entirely asymptomatic before their initial presentation and demonstrate only subtle abnormalities on investigation.
 "It is therefore recommended that cardiac evaluation of an athlete is performed by trained cardiologists and sports physicians familiar with the conditions capable of causing SCD and the impact of demographic factors associated with the individual athlete," they add.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, Echocardiography/Ultrasound, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Arrhythmogenic Right Ventricular Dysplasia, Athletes, Defibrillators, Heart Defects, Congenital, Cardiomyopathy, Hypertrophic, Electrocardiography, Physical Examination, Death, Sudden, Cardiac, United States, Echocardiography